rchipka/symmetric/README.md

 ### Can't the client read my server code? (information disclosure)

-Client can't see server values (no source code information disclosure).

-Values are hashed and can only be compared to another hash on the client.
+Sensitive information or logic embedded into your code can be made *completely inaccessible* to clients.

 see: [How do I obscure certain code from the client](#how-do-i-obscure-certain-code-from-the-client)